Responding to Famine in the Horn of Africa with the

 Spirulina is a good solution to eradicate extreme poverty and hunger because it is:

-affordable: many feeding solutions are more costly and less sustainable.
+Affordable: many feeding solutions are more costly and less sustainable.

-effective: one gram per day is enough to correct severe malnutrition in a child in a few weeks.
+Effective: one gram per day is enough to correct severe malnutrition in a child in a few weeks.
 New studies suggest that Spirulina improves not only a child’s physical development but also cognitive performance.

-a local business: Spirulina production can be organized as a decentralized rural industry and can involve local people.
+A local business: Spirulina production can be organized as a decentralized rural industry and can involve local people.
 It is thus a sustainable long-term solution.

 Two months after our first meeting, construction began on our Spirulina farm in Wote, Makueni, about 3 hours outside of Nairobi.
 Working in partnership with Abha Light Foundation (ALF), Amurtel created three ponds for growing Spirulina, with the finished product given to children and pregnant and nursing mothers facing malnutrition.

 Fast forward to the beginning of 2017, when the UN announced that drought and famine are again ravaging this part of the world.
-The lack of rainfall caused herds to die, crops to fail, and prices of what food there is to skyrocket: now millions of families are facing starvation.
-The number of people in crisis now stands at more than 11 million, and is expected to increase.
+The lack of rainfall has caused herds to die, crops to fail, and prices of what food there is to skyrocket: now millions of families are facing starvation.
+The number of people in crisis now stands at more than 12 million, and is expected to increase.
 Recent reports show nearly 40 percent of Kenyan children are experiencing stunted growth as a result of malnutrition.

 In mid-March, Amurtel members from the US and Ireland met with staff from ALF in Nairobi, exploring ways to increase our response to this overwhelming disaster.